i10x-ai/getopenpay-go/docs/CreateSubscriptionItemRequest.md

 NewCreateSubscriptionItemRequestWithDefaults instantiates a new CreateSubscriptionItemRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSubscriptionId

-`func (o *CreateSubscriptionItemRequest) GetSubscriptionId() string`

-GetSubscriptionId returns the SubscriptionId field if non-nil, zero value otherwise.

-### GetSubscriptionIdOk

-`func (o *CreateSubscriptionItemRequest) GetSubscriptionIdOk() (*string, bool)`

-GetSubscriptionIdOk returns a tuple with the SubscriptionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionId

-`func (o *CreateSubscriptionItemRequest) SetSubscriptionId(v string)`

-SetSubscriptionId sets SubscriptionId field to given value.

 ### GetAddAtPeriodEnd